Google Slides Report Automation

 You may be used to zooming in to a PowerPoint slide to see things clearer, in Google you can’t use the scroll zoom but need to use the zoom inside of the Google Slide application (in view), you will find yourself zooming in an out much more than you do in PowerPoint.

-As mentioned above, Google Slides/ dive is great for collaboration but sharing a presentation with external clients or colleagues will need permissions and can mean continuous access requests.
+As mentioned above, Google Slides is great for collaboration, but sharing a presentation with external clients or colleagues will need permissions and can mean continuous access requests.
 One must bear in mind that ownership of a template remains with the creator and can’t be transferred to other external users.

 I am used to copying charts or parts of an old presentation to create a new template, or taking parts of a deliverable deck and creating a summary report.
-Yet, for some reason, in Google, charts all remain connected.
-So, if you copy and paste a chart in Slides they remain connected so a change in one chart will impact any linked copies.
+Yet, for some reason, with Google, charts all remain connected.
+So, if you copy and paste a chart in Slides, a change in one chart will impact any linked copies.
 If you want to copy a chart you need to do this in Sheets and insert it into Slides.
 This will also happen if you copy a presentation, it will always impact the original version.

 As part of our automation process we have developed a tool that will create a ‘deep copy’ of the object allowing for copy and paste of charts, slides and presentations.